EU vaccine delivery dates weren't guaranteed, says AstraZeneca CEO - KTVZ

 In an interview with Italian newspaper la Repubblica on Tuesday, AstraZeneca CEO Pascal Soriot said the company had agreed to make its “best effort” to deliver the doses EU countries had ordered but was not contractually committed to a schedule.

-Soriot also told the newspaper that countries including the United Kingdom were quicker than the European Union to finalize their orders, meaning the drugmaker was unable to give the bloc an iron-clad commitment on its delivery schedule.
-The “head start” also gave its operation in the United Kingdom more time to resolve supply chain issues that are now affecting EU deliveries, the CEO said.
+Soriot also told the newspaper that countries such as the United Kingdom were quicker than the European Union to finalize their orders, meaning the drugmaker was unable to give the bloc an iron-clad commitment on its delivery schedule.
+The “head start” also gave AstraZeneca’s operation in the United Kingdom more time to resolve the kind of supply chain issues that are now affecting EU deliveries, the CEO said.

 “We’ve had also teething issues like this in the UK supply chain.
 But the UK contract was signed three months before the European vaccine deal.
 So, with the UK, we have had an extra three months to fix all the glitches we experienced.
 As for Europe, we are three months behind in fixing those glitches,” he said.